tromp/cuckoo/README.md

 3) verification of the proof of work is instant, requiring 1 sha256 and 42 siphash computations.

 Runtime in Cuckoo Cycle is completely dominated by memory latency.
-It promotes the use of commodity general-purpose hardware over custom designed single-purpose hardware, making mining more sustainable.
+It promotes the use of commodity general-purpose hardware over custom designed single-purpose hardware.

+Other features:

+4) proofs take the form of a length 42 cycle in the Cuckoo graph

+5) it has a natural notion of difficulty, namely the number of edges in the graph;
+   above about 60% of size, a 42-cycle is almost guaranteed, but below 50% the probability starts to fall sharply.

+6) running time is under 24s/GB for the current implementation on high end x86.